-Everyone is invited to learn about the impact of these issues on the status quo of our society.
-The audience will also ask questions and receive answers from the distinguished panelists.
+Attendees will learn about the impact of these issues on the overall environment in our society.
+Attendees will also get the opportunity to ask questions and hear responses from the distinguished panelists.

 Light refreshments and traditional pastries will be served.

-- Beverly B. Mack | Professor | International & Interdisciplinary Studies -Kansas African Studies Center, African/African American Studies
+Dr. Beverly B. Mack | Professor | International & Interdisciplinary Studies -Kansas African Studies Center, African/African American Studies.

-- Hamid Ghazali | Professor | Alhuda University | Director of Houston Quran Academy | Consultant | Islamic Schools in North America.
+Dr. Hamid Ghazali | Professor | Al-Huda University | Director | Houston Quran Academy | Consultant | Islamic Schools in North America.

 Dr. Sofia Khan | KC Physician | Founder of Kansas City for Refugees Organization.

 Mrs. Nadia Igram | Esq,.
 J.D. | KC Attorney and Community Activist.

 The event is free and open to the public, but RSVP is required.